mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 with the cross-examination of decisions, all
-Scanian are expected to spend a period of 30 days every year (known as Yarhei Kel'a or "Time of Testing") at a Scanian centre of Knowledge evaluating and cross-examining the thoughts of the local Rab'ani.
+Scanian are expected to spend a period of 30 days every year (known as Yarhei Kel'a or "Time of Testing") at a Scanian center of Knowledge evaluating and cross-examining the thoughts of the local Rab'ani.
 This concept of cross-examination is known as Ve'Ima Iphka which translates as "Perhaps the opposite holds